Nytol Herbal Tablets vs Kalms Night: Which Natural Sleep Aid Works Best in the UK?

 Nytol Herbal Tablets Mechanism

-Valerian root is believed to increase gamma-aminobutyric acid (GABA) levels in the brain.
+Medical studies have linked valerian root with increased gamma-aminobutyric acid (GABA) levels in the brain.
 GABA is a neurotransmitter that reduces nerve activity, promoting relaxation and sleep.
-Hops complement valerian by having a mild sedative effect, especially when used together.
+Hops also create drowsiness, especially when mixed with valerian.

 Kalms Night Mechanism